AMHaag/dinos-are-birds/README.md

 # dinos-are-birds

 ## About
-A game where you play as a bird or dinosaur and run and jump over cacti!
-It allows you to log in and save your high scores, as well as see other people's high scores.
+A game where you play as a bird, or a character of choice, and run and jump over cacti!
+It allows you to log in and save your high scores, view other people's high scores, and do multiplayer.

 ## Technologies
 * mySQL